-- Plug the AC line power cord into an AC outlet. - Be sure the access panel and the coin door are closed.
+- Plug the AC line power cord into an AC outlet. - Close the access panel and coin door. - Set the power on/off switch to the on position.
+Within 30 seconds the TV monitor should display a picture.

-- Set the power on/off switch to the on position.
-Within approximately 30 seconds the monitor should display a picture. - Slowly open the rear access panel.
-The monitor picture should disappear when the panel is opened approximately 21⁄2 cm (1 inch).
+- Slowly open the access panel.
+The TV monitor picture should disappear when the panel is opened approximately 2.5 cm (1 inch).
 Close and lock the access panel and repeat this step with the coin door. - If the results of the preceding step are satisfactory, the interlock switches are operating properly.
-If the monitor doesn't go off as described, check to see if the corresponding interlock switch is broken from its mounting or stuck in the on position.
+If the TV monitor doesn't go off as described, check to see if the corresponding interlock switch is broken from its mounting or stuck in the on position.